-Materiality for the consolidated financial statements as a whole was set at US\$52,000, determined with reference to a benchmark of group net gaming revenue (gross profit) of US\$5,797,000, of which it represents approximately 0.9% (2020: 0.9%).

-Materiality for the Company financial statements as a whole was set at US\$23,000, determined with reference to a benchmark of Company's total assets of US\$2,301,000, of which it represents approximately 1.0% (2020: 0.5%).
+Materiality for the consolidated financial statements as a whole was set at US\$42,000, determined with reference to a benchmark of group net gaming revenue of US\$5,049,231, of which it represents approximately 0.9% (2021: 0.9%).
+Materiality for the Company financial statements as a whole was set at US\$36,000 (2021: US\$23,000).

 In line with our audit methodology, our procedures on individual account balances and disclosures were performed to a lower threshold, performance materiality, so as to reduce to an acceptable level the risk that individually immaterial misstatements in individual account balances add up to a material amount across the financial statements as a whole.
-Performance materiality for the Group and Company was set at 75% (2020: 75%) of materiality for the financial statements as a whole, which equates to US\$39,000 for the Group and US\$17,250 for the Company.
+Performance materiality for the Group was set at 75% (2021: 75%) of materiality for the financial statements as a whole, which equates to US\$33,000 (2021: US\$39,000) for the Group and US\$27,000 (US\$17,000) for the Company.
 We applied this percentage in our determination of performance materiality because we did not identify any factors indicating an elevated level of risk.

-We reported to the Audit Committee any corrected or uncorrected identified misstatements exceeding US\$2,600 for the Group and US\$1,150 for the Company, in addition to other identified misstatements that warranted reporting on qualitative grounds.
+We reported to the Audit Committee any corrected or uncorrected identified misstatements exceeding US\$2,200 for the Group and US\$1,800 for the Company, in addition to other identified misstatements that warranted reporting on qualitative grounds.

-Our audit of the Group and Company was undertaken to the materiality level specified above, which has informed our identification of significant risks of material misstatement and the associated audit procedures performed in those areas as detailed above.
+Our audit of the Group was undertaken to the materiality level specified above, which has informed our identification of significant risks of material misstatement and the associated audit procedures performed in those areas as detailed above.

 The group team performed the audit of the Group as if it was a single aggregated set of financial information.
-The audit was performed using the materiality level set out above and covered 100% of total group revenue, total group profit before tax, and total group assets and liabilities.
+The audit was performed using the materiality level set out above and covered 100% of total group revenue, total group loss before tax, and total group assets and liabilities.